-- 1. We will engage in an honest, open and respectful way to build strong relationships and trust within our community. - 2.
-We believe that our community members have a right to be involved in decisions that affect them. - 3.
-We will work to build the capacity and opportunity for each stakeholder to genuinely participate in decisions that affect them. - 4.
-We will engage with our community with clarity around what the project/initiative/decision is and what the purpose of the engagement process is. - 5.
-Information and engagement activities will be offered in a range of accessible formats to enable fair and equal access to participation. - 6.
-We will engage early enough for participation to be meaningful.
-We will provide enough time for the community to provide input.
-Engagement timelines will be considered from inception of the project and built into the project timeline and project plan. - 7.
-We will use a range of engagement and communication methods that suit the purpose of the project and reach the key stakeholders. - 8.
-We will collaborate across Council to ensure our engagement activities are approached in a strategic way to avoid duplication and inefficiencies.
-We will be conscious of the time of year and other consultation projects when planning our engagement. - 9.
-We will be open with information the community needs to be able to participate meaningfully and communicate how community input influenced the outcome. - 10.
-We will aim to reach out to all relevant stakeholder groups, including those who face barriers to participation, to ensure a representative sample of the community being impacted by a decision or initiative are able to participate.
+Principle Our commitment Community participation will build relationships We will engage in an honest, open and respectful way to build strong relationships and trust within our community.
+The community has the right to be involved We believe that our community members have a right to be involved in decisions that affect them.
+Community participation will build capacity We will work with our community to build capacity to genuinely participate in decisions which affect their lives.
+Community participation will have clarity of purpose We will engage with our community with clarity around why we are engaging and what we need to know.
+Community participation will be accessible and inclusive Information and engagement activities will be offered in a range of accessible formats to enable fair and equal access to participation.
+Community participation will be timely We will engage early enough for participation to be meaningful and provide enough time for the community to provide input.
+Community participation will be tailored We will use a range of engagement and communication methods that suit the purpose of the project and reach the key stakeholders.
+Community participation will be strategic We will collaborate across Council to ensure our engagement activities are approached in a strategic way to avoid duplication and inefficiencies.
+Community participation will be transparent and accountable We will be open with information the community needs to be able to participate meaningfully and communicate how community input influenced the decision.
+Community participation will be representative We will aim to hear from all stakeholder groups, including those who face barriers to participation, to ensure we hear from a representative sample of the community being impacted by a decision or initiative.